f-krull/tuls/README.md

     Replace `./services` with a symlink to your custom folder containg your own `*.service` files.
   * Run `bin/update` after configuring services.
+  * Any services should run in foreground and write log stdout or stderr

 ### Webserver (lighttpd)